+asyActivateTM EasyCloseTM

-Clicking on the EasyActivateTM EasyCloseTM icon will open a dialog as follows:
+will open a dialog as

+follows:

-EasyActivateTM and EasyCloseTM The EasyActivate TM and EasyClose TM service will send messages to the phone numbers and email addresses listed below.
+EasyActivateTM and EasyCloseTM The EasyActivate [TM] and EasyClose [TM] service will send messages to the phone numbers and email addresses listed below.
 For convenient flight plan activation and closure, you may respond to the text message sent to your mobile device or use the links embedded in the emails you receive.
 Messages are sent: (a) 30 minutes before proposed departure time with a link to Activate your flight plan. (b) 30 minutes before Estimated Time of Arrival with a link to Close your flight plan.
 Note: Service available for VFR, MVFR, MIFR, and ZFR flight rules.
 All SMS input from users will be followed by an SMS system response.
 A lack of response from the system may indicate an intermittent service outage.
+Standard text message rates may apply.
 For U.S. Phone Numbers: Text HELP to 240-883-5487 for help.
 Text STOP to 240-883-5487 to cancel.
 For Canadian Phone Numbers: Text HELP to 855-934-1409 for help.
 Text STOP to 855-934-1409 to cancel.
-Registration Status: Registered Image: Comparison of the contact of the con No contacts are currently registered.
+Registration Status: Registered Messages will be sent to the contacts entered below Add from Add Text My Contacts Add Text No contacts are currently registered.
 Terms of Service OK Cancel

-The EasyActivateTM EasyCloseTM service will send alert messages to text message phone numbers and email addresses registered for the service.
+The EasyActivate[TM] EasyClose[TM] service will send alert messages to text message phone numbers and email addresses registered for the service.